Research Supplements to Promote Diversity in Health-Related Research

 - Applications received after the 1st business day of the month will be reviewed at the next scheduled monthly meeting.

-Funding decisions will be made three times per year in February, May, and August after every three (3) review meetings.
+Funding decisions will be made three times per year in January, April, and June.
 Notifications will be sent out by the Project Officer for the parent award following the approval of the funding pay plan.
 Administrative Notes and priority scores from the review meeting will not be made available to the PD/PIs, and your Project Officer for your parent award will provide any feedback regarding your application after a recommendation from the Committee has been made.

 Frequently Asked Questions